FZJ-INM1-BDA/siibra-python/README.rst

-When referring to siibra as a software tool suite, the Multilevel Human Brain Atlas, or the conceptual framework connecting atlases, reference spaces, locations, and multimodal data features, cite the siibra tool-suite paper.
+When referring to siibra as a software tool suite, the Multilevel Human Brain Atlas, or the conceptual framework connecting atlases, reference spaces, locations, and multimodal data features, cite the siibra tool suite paper.

 A peer-reviewed version of this manuscript has been accepted for publication in Nature Methods and will be available soon.
 Until the final publication details